 When Ellis Island opened in 1892, immigrants were facing stricter laws than ever before.
-The Contract Labor Law of 1885 was stiffened to exclude immigrants who were entering the country at the encouragement of American employers, and it was illegal for American employers to advertise overseas.
+The Contract Labor Law of 1885 was stiffened to exclude immigrants who were entering the country at the encouragement of American employers and it was illegal for American employers to advertise.
 A more comprehensive immigration law was passed in the spring of 1891.

-While steamship companies had previously been held responsible for screening passengers before leaving Europe, now the companies were also made responsible for returning deportees to their homeland and for the cost of their food and lodging while they were in detention in the United States.
-Those who entered the country illegally or became "public charges" within a year of their arrival, due to conditions that existed before they landed, were to be deported.
-Additional amendments were added to the law in 1893.
+While steamship companies had previously been held responsible for screening its passengers before leaving Europe, now the companies were also made responsible for returning deportees to their homeland and for the cost of their food and lodging while they were in detention in the United States.
+Aliens who entered the country illegally or became "public charges" within a year of their arrival, due to conditions that existed before they landed, were to be deported.
+Additional amendments were added to the law in 1893 effect.

-The combination of this stricter law, a cholera scare in 1892, and the financial panic of 1893, followed by several years of economic depression, began to show its effect.
 The number of immigrants arriving in New York consistently decreased until the turn of the century.

+The combination of this stricter law. a cholera scare in 1892 and the financial panic of 1893, followed by several years of economic depression, began to show its